Becoming a Supplier

 For Shell’s QGC business, these include regional chambers of commerce, Toowoomba Surat Basin Enterprise (TSBE), Gladstone Area Promotion and Development Ltd (GAPDL) and Gladstone Engineering Alliance (GEA).

-For Shell’s Prelude facility, this includes the Broome Chamber of Commerce.
+For Shell’s Prelude FLNG asset, this includes the Broome Chamber of Commerce and selected Darwin based supplier forums.
 Shell and our major contractors support these events and make representatives available to discuss our procurement categories and upcoming work packages or tenders.

 - Joining a network